gep13/gep13/input/blog/configure-dns-settings-for-office-365.md

 Title: Configure DNS Settings for Office 365
 Published: 15/5/2011
 Tags:
-- DNS
+- dns
-- Lync
+- lync
-- Office 365
+- office 365
-- SharePoint
+- sharepoint
-- SRV
+- srv
 ---

 For the last few weeks I have been trying to sort of my installation of the [Office 365 Beta](http://www.microsoft.com/en-us/office365/online-software.aspx).
 I am not a business, but the Beta is open to individuals as well as corporate people.
 There are several reasons that I wanted to play with it: